likhith4444/GRP_17_SE/README.md

         Result_code is the piechart image that was till review, and after review after the advice given so that result should be more understanding, we have changed it ti a bar plot, i.e, uodated result image.

 In Coding and Non-Coding Accuracy
+        CodingfilterData.py -> To filter data set based on coding question codingQuestionsFilteredData.json ->output containing coding questions from dataset codingQuestionCount.py -> To filter coding questions based on the keyphrases like 'I apologize for the inconvenience' etc.. codingQuestionCount.json -> Output containing data based on keyphrases codingQuestionLength.json -> python code to calculate the count of objects in json file.
+        NonCodingfilterData.py -> To filter data set based on coding question NonCodingQuestionsFilteredData.json ->output containing coding questions from dataset NonCodingQuestionCount.py -> To filter coding questions based on the keyphrases like 'I apologize for the inconvenience' etc..

-In Feedback Impac
+        NonCodingQuestionCount.json -> Output containing data based on keyphrases In Feedback Impac
         Detect Tone is a sentimental analysis file, which tones the responses and categorize it.
 This will be used for the next file. i.e,- main_code which has the main algorithm that classisfies whether the Developer is satisfied with the help of code and Detect Tone